Ken Garland: Career

 After graduation, Garland became the art editor of Furnishings magazine.
 In 1956, he became art editor of Design magazine, the trade journal of the Society of Industrial Arts, until 1962.
-This period was a foundational for Garland’s future work and was commissioned to go to Switzerland to survey Swiss graphic design.
+This period was a foundational for Garland's future work and was commissioned to go to Switzerland to survey Swiss graphic design.
 In 1962, he left Design to form his own studio, Ken Garland & Associates.

 Garland was politically active throughout his career, notably as a member of the Campaign for Nuclear Disarmament.
 Garland produced material for the CND from 1962–68.
 It was during this time that he redrew the peace sign to the simplified, bold graphic widely used today.

 Garland taught throughout his career at the Central School of Art and Design (1986–91), University of Reading (1971-99), Royal College of Art (1977–87) and University of Brighton, among other institutions.

 Garland was a prolific writer.
 His work has been published in Baseline, Blueprint, Creative Review and Eye magazine.
-He is the author of five books on design, including Graphics Handbook (1966), Illustrated Graphics Glossary (1980), Mr Beck’s Underground map (1994) and A word in your eye (1996).
+He is the author of five books on design, including Graphics Handbook (1966), Illustrated Graphics Glossary (1980), Mr Beck's Underground map (1994) and A word in your eye (1996).

 In 2008, Garland founded Pudkin Books with his wife, artist Wanda Garland (Wistrich).
-Pudkin is known for a series of picture books each on the theme of "A Close Look at..." a particular subject.
+Pudkin is known for a series of picture books each on the theme of "A Close Look at..." a particular subject, from pebbles and street graphics to Mexican windows.

-He died on May 20, 2021 of cancer.
+He died on 20 May 2021, of cancer.